This post may contain affiliate links. Please see our disclosure policy.

 Because both the crust and crumble are made with a shortbread base, these blueberry bars come together rather easily.

-1. Prebake Crust.
+- Prebake Crust.
 Press the remaining shortbread into the baking dish to form the crust and pre-bake for 15 minutes.
-Partially baking the crust keeps the crust keeps it flaky and tender.
+Prebaking the crust prevents it from becoming soggy once the blueberry filling is added.

 Blueberry Pie Bars